 Repairs can therefore play an important role in the circular economy, and with the help of a suitable point-of-sale software, you can use repairs to increase revenue.

 For example, Frank, an electronic store employee, completed a cell phone repair.
 Thanks to his POS, he was able to leave notes in the software to update the product status and inform his colleagues.
 Now that the repair is completed, he can easily access the customer’s profile to get in touch with them.
 He decides to write Carole, the customer, an email to let her know that she can drop by the store to pick it up.
 In the software, you can see that the employee has now updated the item condition to “Repair Complete”.

 This feature offered by Alice POS allows businesses to closely monitor product repair progress.
-Likewise, this tool allows store owners to analyze service speed and employees productivity.
+Likewise, this tool allows store owners to analyze service speed and employee productivity.
 It is therefore just as interesting to use it to analyze return on investment and employee workflows.
 In fact, such software will allow your company to centralize its data, so you no longer need different software to manage your repair offer.
 With Alice POS, you can manage everything in one place.

 By using the rental features, your company can maximize each item’s use.
 In fact, allowing an object to be used to its maximum is an important part of reCommerce, it is another way to avoid overconsuming goods and therefore overproduction.